MAJOR WORKSHEET COURSE DESCRIPTIONS DEGREE PLANNER

 • Thoughtful academic and professional planning

-• Helping you connect your major to your career and personal goals
+• Helping you connect your major to your academic, career, and personal goals

 • Clarifying the scope and requirements of the major or minor